 Production per kg/ liveweight continues to climb; modern New Zealand cows produce 50 kg milk solids more per year than the cows of a decade ago, despite being about the same size.
 High genetic merit cows are more profitable for farmers.

 High genetic merit animals partition more of the feed eaten into milk solids, and less into waste.
 This means more nitrogen is being converted into protein in cow’s milk rather than being excreted as urine or faeces.
-LIC has launched a HoofPrint® Index helping farmers to identify the most environmentally efficient cows.
-LIC Australia has taken the HoofPrint® Index to its Australian farmers also.
+LIC’s HoofPrint® index enables dairy farmers to select bulls based on their predicted ability to generate offspring with a lower environmental impact.

 It’s not hard work all year in seasonal calving systems.
 After the spring rush, cows settle down to a daily rhythm of grazing and milking.
 At the end of the lactation the cows and farmers get to take a well-earned rest over the winter.

-Genetic improvement is a concept well understood not just by NZ dairy farmers, but by farmers all over Australia.
+Genetic improvement is a concept well understood not just by NZ dairy farmers, but by farmers in Australia.

 This results in a superior line of replacement calves who will enter the milking herd at 2 years of age.